Writing a sales follow up email might not be your idea of a fun time – but perhaps it should be.

 - A networking event

 Of course, it’s vital to build relationships before, during, and after any email campaign.
 When leads know you and trust your brand, they’re more likely to take the plunge.
 That might mean connecting on social media or making a call, especially at the start of the relationship.

 Still, the power of individual emails to move things forward shouldn’t be underestimated.

 There’s beauty in a good sales follow-up email:

-- It’s not interruptive, so you can’t catch prospects at a bad time – or waste time.
+- It’s not interruptive, so you can’t catch prospects at a bad time.

-- You can add value in different ways, including with links to content or news.
+- You can add value in different ways, including links to content or news.